fullstackbeaver/pFront/README.md

 ### for installation without build tools

+## Documentation
+The documentation is included in repository in docs directory and also available at https://fullstackbeaver.github.io/pFront/

 ## Roadmap
 This is the first draft.
 Soon it will include transition between pages.